markuspoerschke/markus.poerschke.nrw/content/blog/2019-03-15-consistent-code-style-with-editorconfig.en.md

 title: "Consistent code style with editor configuration"
 date: 2019-03-15
 slug: "consistent-code-style-with-editor-configuration"
+description: "The EditorConfig helps developers to define and maintain consistent programming styles between different editors and IDEs."
 ---

 There are many code styles.
 Is indented with tabs or with spaces?
 How many spaces? –